kinshuk-code-1729/Python-Training-Notebooks/README.md

   - ***isalnum( )***
 - ***Enumerate* function in Python**
 - **Some Programs of:**
-  - ***a.
-Calculate avg of a list elements.
+  - ***Calculate average of a list elements.
 List is not directly given.
-1st create a space separated elements in a list using code and then calculate avg using list comprehension.***
+First create a space separated elements in a list using code and then calculate average using list Comprehension.***
-  - ***b.
-Remove common elements from 2 lists and store them in a separate list.***
+  - ***Remove common elements from two lists and store them in a separate list.***
-  - ***c.
-Find the index of repeated elements in a list and store those index positions in another list.***
+  - ***Find the index of repeated elements in a list and store those index positions in another list.***
 - ***Facebook Interview* Question :**
   - ***There are 2 lists.
 Find the index position in the first list of the elements given in the 2nd list and store them in a 3rd list.***